Sunday, 15 April 2018

 At Vespers yesterday afternoon the psalms of Vespers for Saturday were sung under the single antiphon, Alleluia.
 The chapter, Carissimi: Christus passus est pro nobis etc, was proper to the Sunday, the Office hymn was Ad regias Agni dapes.
 The antiphon on the Magnificat reinforced the theme of the Sunday, Ego sum pastor ovium.
-After the collect of the Sunday commemorations were sung of St. Peter the Martyr and of St. Catharine of Siena.
+After the collect of the Sunday a commemoration was sung of the preceding Office of St. Justin.
 The Paschal Suffrage of the Cross was omitted due to the double feasts.
 At Compline Te lucis was sung to the Paschal tone with the Doxology Deo Patri sit gloria etc and the Dominical preces were omitted.

 Mass is sung after Terce.
-The Gloria is sung, the second collect is of St. Catherine of Siena.
-Today there is no third collect.
+The Gloria is sung, the second collect is Concede nos, the third collect is Ecclesiae.
 The Creed is sung and the preface is of Paschaltide.